DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **RS-485**

-To interfacing to other Smart Meters, Devices and Smart Batteries which have an RS-485 MODBUS interface, the **ESPRanger** includes a standard industry interface which allows you to collect, or control, other devices on the RS-485 bus.
+To interfacing to other devices shich Smart Meters, Devices and Smart Batteries which have an RS-485 MODBUS interface, the **ESPRanger** includes a standard industry interface which allows you to collect, or control, other devices on the RS-485 bus.

 This RS-485 interface could also be used to control local CCTV on remote installations, or even send data from the **ESPRanger** board over a single twisted pair, up to around 1,200 meters (4,000 feet), in distance.
 Ideal for farms and remote installations.

 ### **Board Configuration**

-Two jumpers are provided, which allow you to enable/disable the power to the GNSS/GPS and/or LoRa modules.
+Two jumpers are provided, which allow you to enable/disable the power to the GNSS and/or LoRa modules.

 ### **Outline Features and Specifications**